confluentinc/kafka-streams-examples/README.md

 > Scala is required only for the Scala examples in this repository.
 If you are a Java developer you can safely ignore
 > this section.

-If you want to experiment with the Scala examples in this repository, you need a version of Scala that supports Java 8 and SAM / Java lambda (e.g. Scala 2.11 with `-Xexperimental` compiler flag, or 2.12).
+If you want to experiment with the Scala examples in this repository, you need a version of Scala that supports Java 17.

-If you are compiling with Java 9+, you'll need to have Scala version 2.12+ to be compatible with the Java version.

 <a name="packaging-and-running"/>